IvanMurzak/WordPress-VPS/README.md

   <a target="_blank" href="https://www.google.com/search?q=virtual+private+server"><img src="https://img.shields.io/badge/VPS-FFFFFF?style=for-the-badge&logo=vps&logoColor=white" /></a>
 </div>

 Deploy WordPress to VPS in Docker with SSL certificate by Let's Encrypt and CertBot.
-The project designed to simple usage, no advanced tech skills required.
+The project designed for simple usage, no advanced tech skills required.
 It contains scripts that will do all the work for you.
-You just need to setup some credentials and run the scripts from your local computer.
+Still need to setup credentials and run the scripts from your local computer.

 If you need more control, this project allows you to do it.
 You can modify the scripts and `docker-compose.yml` file to fit your needs.

-**Docker compose layout**

-> - `webserver` - Nginx
-> - `wordpress` - WordPress application
-> - `certbot` - SSL certificate creating and renewing
-> - `db` - MySQL database, used by WordPress

 ## Features